Morgan Stanley Reiterates International Business Machines (IBM) Equal-Weight Recommendation

 What is the Fund Sentiment?

-There are 3344 funds or institutions reporting positions in International Business Machines.
-This is a decrease of 48 owner(s) or 1.42% in the last quarter.
-Average portfolio weight of all funds dedicated to IBM is 0.43%, an increase of 3.24%.
-Total shares owned by institutions decreased in the last three months by 3.52% to 549,056K shares.
-The put/call ratio of IBM is 0.59, indicating a bullish outlook.
+There are 3350 funds or institutions reporting positions in International Business Machines.
+This is a decrease of 33 owner(s) or 0.98% in the last quarter.
+Average portfolio weight of all funds dedicated to IBM is 0.43%, a decrease of 2.67%.
+Total shares owned by institutions decreased in the last three months by 3.50% to 549,207K shares.
+The put/call ratio of IBM is 0.58, indicating a bullish outlook.

 What are Other Shareholders Doing?